Skip to main content

 CLI Auto-Configuration

-When using the Dexto CLI, SQLite database and local blob storage paths are automatically provided at:
+When using the local Dexto CLI image, SQLite and local artifact paths are automatically provided at:

 You don't need to specify these paths manually unless you want custom locations.